Administrative Law Group at DHC

 The lawyers in Davidoff Hutcher & Citron’s Administrative Law group actively represent clients in matters before city, county, state, and federal government agencies and administrative tribunals, particularly in regard to the New York City Administrative Code and the New York Codes, Rules and Regulations (NYCRR).

-The administrative lawyers in our New York City, Albany, Washington, D.C. and Long Island offices are experienced in the practice of administrative law on State, City, County, and Federal levels.
+The administrative lawyers in our New York City, Albany, Washington, D.C. and White Plains offices are experienced in the practice of administrative law on State, City, County, and Federal levels.
 We have great experience in the New York City Administrative Code, which governs nearly every aspect of doing business in New York City.
 Our administrative lawyers handle a vast range of matters involving administrative law practice, including applications for business licenses and permits, responses to bid solicitations and requests for proposals, violation proceedings, condemnation proceedings, and enforcement proceedings.